misakimichy/Redux-state-tree/README.md

     2) Create `app` to combine two reducers. `createStore()` cannot take two or more arguments so you need to create a root reducer.

-3. Create Action Creater
+3. Create Action Creator
-    1) Instead of keep adding items using `store.dipatch`, create Action Creaters depends on the action type.
+    1) Instead of keep adding items using `store.dispatch`, create Action Creators depends on the action type.

-    2) To prevent typos, save each action type string in variables and pass those variables in each Action Creater.
+    2) To prevent typos, save each action type string in variables and pass those variables in each Action Creator.

 4. Connect js with HTML